EmmanuelDemey/website/src/content/events/2025-testcontainers.md

 ---
-title: Présentation et Live Coding autour de Testcontainers
+title: Presentation and Live Coding with Testcontainers
 type: Conférence
 date: 01/16/2025
 image: https://secure.meetupstatic.com/photos/event/3/1/0/600_525180784.webp?w=384
 ---

-Testcontainers est une solution de plus en plus utilisée pour interagir avec des images Docker dans des environnements de développement ou de tests.
-A travers cette conférence, Quentin et Emmanuel feront un live coding durant lequel cette solution sera mise en place dans une application Spring Boot.
-Venez découvrir la simplicité de mise en place de cette technologie, et pourquoi pas l’utiliser dès le lendemain dans votre société ou chez votre client.
+Testcontainers is an increasingly popular solution for interacting with Docker images in development or testing environments.

+In this talk, Quentin and Emmanuel will run a live coding session demonstrating how to integrate this solution into a Spring Boot application.
+Come and discover how simple it is to get started with this technology — and why not start using it the very next day in your company or with your client?